tbone1020/Sarkis-Wedding/README.md

 # Sarkis-Wedding
-This is a website for Ryan &amp; Brenda's wedding
+This is a website for Ryan &amp; Brenda's wedding using Bootstrap 4.